-Annapurna Massif includes over thirty peaks with elevations starting at 6,000 metres (20,000').
+Annapurna Massif includes over thirty peaks with elevations starting at 6,000 meters (20,000').
 The Annapurna Massif, home to Annapurna, 8,091 m (25,500'), was the first and largest conservation area in Nepal.
 Much like Mt.
-Everest and its surrounding peaks, the rocks near Annapurna's summit are made of limestone which were formed at the bottom of a warm ocean millions of years ago.
+Everest and its surrounding peaks, the rocks near Annapurna's summit are made of limestone which was formed at the bottom of warm ocean millions of years ago.
 Annapurna is the most dangerous peak in the Massif with a death rate of over one-third of all climbers.

 Of special interest is the black wind on the Massif circuit; named after the appearance of the vicious swirling winds that whip around the massif during storms.
 Particles of dust and dirt in the air, give the winds a black appearance, thus black wind.

 Wherever your travels take you in the Himalayan range, the Annapurna Massif or specifically Annapurna Base Camp trek, Ace Holiday Treks will be at your beck and call when it comes to meeting your trekking requirements.
 Ace Holiday Treks is committed to doing whatever is necessary to ensure that your trek within it.
 Or Annapurna Base Camp (ABC) will be the most memorable experience of a lifetime.
 Visit our website for details of the Massif or Annapurna Base Camp to learn more about a package that will best suit your needs.